IPv6 Sage Certification with NSX-T, Part 1: Requesting an extended prefix

 First things first, since we have a whole network in play instead of a single Layer 2 domain, we need to request a bigger prefix.
 Since you can't (shouldn't) chop up a /64 for end devices, let's start with establishing a larger prefix.
 HE.net's tunnelbroker site lets us one-click request a /48:

-previous blog post, and chopping it up as you see fit.
+So I'd recommend doing that - and from there we'd want to modify the tunnel created in my previous blog post, and chopping it up as you see fit.

 I already have a dual-stack Clos fabric in my lab, so establishing tunneled connectivity here was trivial - standing up a VyOS virtual router (config here) and peering BGP with the fabric.
 This is pretty much the upside to Clos fabrics - you have flexibility in spades.